 All of Lord McKenzie’s arguments were sadly ignored when the legislation was passed, but perhaps worst of all was the indifference shown to some of his closing remarks:

 “We should be mindful that compensation should not be viewed as some bonus or prize for an individual or family.
 Who would not want their life back to where it was before an accident rather than have compensation?
 Which family would not prefer to have a loved one, who will never return home, back with them again?”

 We can only hope that a future Government will overturn this ill conceived Act, but until then we at Slee Blackwell will fight even harder to ensure that innocent victims of accidents at work receive the compensation they deserve.

 If you would like to make a claim for an injury at work and require FREE initial advice then call our team of specialist lawyers located throughout Devon and Somerset on 0808 139 1594.
 Alternatively you can pop into any of our offices in Barnstaple, Taunton, South Molton, Bideford and Braunton.
-If you would prefer to deal with your claim online then email James direct at: [email protected]
+If you would prefer to deal with your claim online then email Devon injury lawyer James McNally direct at: [email protected]